huiwanpnnl/scidac_integration/notes/aerosol_process_coupling.md

 Results from EAMv1 show that this revision

 * substantially increases the simulated global mean dust lifetime when using 72 vertical levels,
-* substantially reduces the sensitivity of the dust lifetime to vertical resolution.
+* substantially reduces the sensitivity of the dust lifetime to vertical resolution,

 both of which are desirable changes.